N0Soull/N0Soull/README.md

 ## just a bit about me

-- 7 years of experience in coding or maybe even more...
+- 7+ years of experience as a backend dev and 3+ years as a frontend dev
 - I speak English, German and Fluent Russian
 - currently located in DE NRW